Dear Jennifer,

 Here’s a few things our kids have tried over the years.
 Have your kids write down as many as they can think of.
 Don’t worry about whether the ideas are practical or not, they’ll pare down their original list in the next exercise.

-Once they’ve finished the first brainstorming session, have them pick their favorite two or three ideas and expand upon them.
+After they finish the first brainstorming session, have them pick their favorite two or three ideas and expand upon them.
 What materials would they need?
 How much time would be required?
 What would they charge?

 Here’s what this page might look like once it’s filled in: